pikaimandal/orblottodevelopment/SUPABASE_SETUP.md

 ### Users
 - Stores user profiles linked to their wallet addresses
-- Connected to the Supabase Auth system
+- In Option A, connected to the Supabase Auth system
+- In Option B, standalone with UUIDs

 ### Ticket Types
 - Defines the different types of lottery tickets available (Basic, Plus, Super, etc.)